In this page: Economic Indicators | Foreign Trade in Figures | Sources of General Economic Information | Political Outline

 Note: (e) Estimated Data

 Tanzania has a vast natural resource wealth, with significant reserves of gold, diamond, iron, coal, nickel, tanzanite, uranium, tin, phosphates, gemstones, and natural gas.
-Even though only about 14% of the land is arable, agriculture is the backbone of the Tanzanian economy: it employs around 65% of the workforce and accounts for 25.9% of the country's GDP, although the sector's contribution to the economy has been declining gradually (World Bank, latest data available).
-Tanzania's main crops are tobacco, coffee, cashew nuts, tea, cloves, cotton and sisal plant.
+Even though only about 15.2% of the land is arable, agriculture is the backbone of the Tanzanian economy: it employs around two-thirds of the workforce (65.4%) and accounts for 23.7% of the country's GDP, although the sector's contribution to the economy has been declining gradually (World Bank, latest data available).
+Tanzania's main crops are tobacco, coffee, cashew nuts, tea, cloves, cotton, and sisal plants.
 Due to its diverse climatic and geographic zones, Tanzania has one of the widest crop varieties in Africa.
-Livestock production, especially cattle and sheep, is another important component of the primary sector.
-Agriculture is also a main source of exports; however, its real value has declined by up to 85% over the last 30 years.
-According to the latest data by the USDA, the 2022/23 season corn production is forecast at 5,900 thousand tonnes, that of sorghum at 750 thousand tonnes and that of rice at 2,300 thousand tonnes (-7%, +4% and +5% y-o-y, respectively).
+Livestock production, especially cattle and sheep, is another important component of the primary sector and the country has the second-largest cattle population in Africa after Ethiopia.
+Cereal production in 2024 was projected at a record 13.9 million tonnes, approximately 22% higher than the average output recorded in 2023 (FAO).

-Industry accounts for 29.3% of GDP and employs around 6% of the workforce.
+Industry accounts for 28% of GDP and employs around 8.4% of the workforce.
 Manufacturing makes up more than half of the secondary sector, followed by processing (around 40%) and assembling industries (less than 5%).
 The manufacturing sector is largely centred on the processing of agricultural products and is estimated to account for 8% of GDP.
 Tanzania is rich in minerals such as gold, diamonds, tanzanite, and other precious stones.
-The mining sector is a significant contributor to the country's economy, accounting for approximately 4% of GDP.
+The mining sector is a significant contributor to the country's economy, accounting for approximately 9.1%% of GDP (data Ministry of Minerals).
 The construction sector has been progressively contributing to the national economy, with increasing infrastructure and real estate projects.
 Tanzania has vast potential for hydroelectric power and natural gas, which can be used to produce electricity.
 The energy sector is growing, and the government is investing in projects to increase the country's energy production.
-According to the latest data by the National Bureau of Statistics, in the first three quarters of 2022 industrial production grew by 5.1% at constant prices compared to the same period one year earlier.
+According to the Bank of Tanzania, in the year to November 2024, manufactured goods have overtaken cloves as Zanzibar’s top export for the first time, earning USD 21.8 million, up nearly 91% from USD 11.4 million the year before.

-Services account for 34.3% of GDP and employ 28% of the total workforce.
-Transport and storage, financial and insurance activities and information and communication are the fastest-growing sectors.
+Services account for 28.7% of GDP and employ 26.2% of the total workforce.
+Transport and storage, financial and insurance activities, and information and communication are the fastest-growing sectors.
 Tourism is another important component of the tertiary sector as Tanzania has one of the richest and most diverse wildlife in Africa.
 It contributes to around 10% of the GDP and 10% of employment.
-Tourism and trade were particularly impacted by the Covid-19 pandemic; nevertheless, the country’s tourism receipts almost doubled to USD 2,560.7 million in 2022 from USD 1,310.3 million in 2021, consistent with the rise in the number of tourist arrivals (above 1.4 million compared to 922,692 the previous year – data Invest Tanzania).
+Tourism and trade were particularly impacted by the COVID-19 pandemic; nevertheless, Tanzania has received over 1.8 million tourists between 2021 and 2023, earning about USD 3.37 billion (official governmental figures).
 Moreover, the Tanzania National Business Council (TNBC) forecast that the share of tourism in the country’s GDP will reach 19.5% in 2025/26.
+The 2024 year showed positive results as Tanzania attracted a record 5.36 million tourists.
+As of March 2024, Tanzania had 48 licensed banks, comprising 35 commercial banks, 5 community banks, 4 microfinance banks, 2 mortgage banks, and 2 development banks.
+Their combined total assets surged by 17.3% to TZS 46,159.5 billion in 2022 from TZS 39,346.3 billion in 2021 (data Invest Tanzania).

 Breakdown of Economic Activity By Sector | Agriculture | Industry | Services |